miracuse/miracuse.github.io/docs/adventuring/combat/equipment.md

 | Perception | Guns, crossbows, slingshots, etc.        |
 | Magic      | Fire, lightning, ice, etc.               |

-The Skill a character uses when attacking roughly corresponds to the weapons they use, but isn't restricted by any means.
+The Skill a character uses when attacking roughly corresponds to the weapons they use, but isn't necessarily restricted.
 A Player might make a reasonable argument for why they use a weapon with a different Skill.
 So long as the GM and other players approve of the justification, there's no reason why they shouldn't be able to flavor their character's fighting style appropriately.

+---

+### Kits

+> **Tip**: Most kits require special training to use, which is represented by players having access to that kit in the first place.
+Just because someone picks up a magical sword or deadly poison doesn't mean that they know how to wield it effectively.

+[Kits](../../gameplay/kits.html) are powerful items and equipment that players choose each day.
+While mundane items like clothes and rations are kept abstract, players always know which kits they do or do not have on their person.

+---

 ### Adventuring Gear